-Note: The Total Operating Transfers include transfers to the Nebraska Environmental Trust Fund, the Education Innovation Fund, the Nebraska Opportunity Grant Fund, the Compulsive Gamblers Assistance Fund, Nebraska Education Improvement Fund, and the Nebraska State Fair Support and Improvement Cash Fund.
+Note: The Total Operating Transfers include transfers to the Nebraska Environmental Trust Fund, the Compulsive Gamblers Assistance Fund, Nebraska Education Improvement Fund, and the Nebraska State Fair Support and Improvement Cash Fund.
 These transfers are shown on a cash basis.